richard-rivera/torch_interview_results/README.md

   ![image](https://user-images.githubusercontent.com/50384121/167302511-3275a7db-e02b-427a-8e96-192a8f8a3e6b.png)

-* Overview:
+* Overview and Insights:
   * Metric shows the total number of tests ordered as-of yesterday (Dynamically generated).
+Metric is underreported due to some states not reporting inconclusive and negative results.

  Question 2:
 * SQL Code: